Chad Michael Murray: 2003–2010: Success with One Tree Hill and mainstream films

 In 2003, Murray began the year appearing in the family drama television film A Long Way Home, also known as Aftermath, playing the role of Sean in a family trying to reconcile following domestic sexual abuse.
 He next played the lead role of Luke Hartman on The WB's western television film The Lone Ranger which aired on February 26 and served as a backdoor pilot for a potential series run.
 Murray was cast in the role of love-interest Jake in the Walt Disney Pictures comedy film Freaky Friday, starring Lindsay Lohan and Jamie Lee Curtis, which released in theaters on August 6.
 It was Disney's third adaptation of the 1972 children's novel of the same name authored by Mary Rodgers.
 The film was a critical and a major box office success, earning roughly $161 million worldwide.
+He also recorded a version of ...Baby One More Time which was featured on the soundtrack to the movie.

 Later that year, he was cast in the lead role of Lucas Scott on The WB series One Tree Hill which debuted on September 23, 2003.
 The first-season finale garnered 4.50 million viewers.
 The series was one of The WB's most successful programs the year it began and continued with impressive ratings after the network merged with rival UPN to become The CW in 2006.
 The series earned Murray six Teen Choice Award nominations over the years, including winning Choice TV – Breakout Actor in August 2004 and Choice TV Actor – Drama in August 2008.
 Stemming from the series' popularity, he and his One Tree Hill co-stars became official endorsers for MasterCard, K-Mart, Cingular Wireless and the Chevy Cobalt.

 In 2004, Murray starred as Austin Ames in the romantic comedy film A Cinderella Story alongside Hilary Duff which released in July 16.
 The film was a box office success, earning $70.1 million worldwide, but was panned by critics.
 The film earned Murray the award for Choice Movie – Breakout Actor in August 2004 and several more nominations at the 2005 Teen Choice Awards.
 He is the first person to win their awards for Breakout Actor in both the TV and Movie categories in the same year.
 Murray was listed as one of "TV's Sexiest Guys" by People magazine in November 2004.